dynamicwebpaige/gemini-url-context-chrome-extension/README.md

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
-(You'll want to create a `LICENSE.md` file with the MIT license text.)
+(You'll want to create a `LICENSE.md` file with the Apache 2.0 license text.)